spoglab-stanford/spog-automated-vocal-analyses-cp/README.md

 # Automated Vocal Analyses Over Child-Centered Recordings to Predict Speech-Language Development

-This repo is associated with the paper "Can automated vocal analyses over child-centered audio recordings be used to predict speech-language development?"
+This repo is associated with the paper "Connecting preschoolers’ spontaneous speech patterns to future language skills: A three-year concurrent and longitudinal cohort study of canonical proportion as a developmental index"

 ## Overview

-Daylong (~16 hour) naturalistic child speech audio recordings (N=130) of children at age 3 were chopped into 500ms clips based on vocalization timestamps, then processed through a deep learning model to classify each clip into their respective category (0: canonical, 1: non-canonical, 2: crying, 3: laughing, 4: junk).
-After classification, statistical analyses were run to determine canonical proportion as a predictor of various speech-language assessments of the same children 1 year later.
-For more information on model architecture, please see https://anonymous.4open.science/r/child-speech-maturity-5607/.
-For more information on the dataset, please contact author directly.
+Daylong (~16 hour) naturalistic child speech audio recordings (N=155, the exact # varied by time point) of children at age 3 and 4 were chopped into 500ms clips based on vocalization timestamps, then processed through a deep learning model to classify each clip into their respective category (0: canonical, 1: non-canonical, 2: crying, 3: laughing, 4: junk).
+After classification, statistical analyses were run to determine canonical proportion as a predictor of various speech-language assessments of the same children concurrently and 1 year later at 4 and 5.
+For more information on model architecture, please see Zhang et al. (2025) *Proceedings of Interspeech*.
+For more information on the dataset (which is too large to share publicly on this platform, but is available for re-use), please contact author directly.

 Key Terms:
 CHN = Key Child Near vocalization